 How to plan your Niobrara canoe trip

-Nearest Town: Most people canoeing the Niobrara have a home base in Valentine, Nebraska.
+Most people canoeing the Niobrara have a home base in Valentine, Nebraska.
 Valentine is a pleasant and friendly small town with a grocery store, several restaurants and bars, ice cream shop, and a movie theater.
-Lodging varies, from national chain motels, to a few lodges and locally-owned motels.
-Others camp along the river at various outfitters.

-Tradition in my family means we have a dinner at the Pepper Mill and breakfast at The Bunk House.
+It’s been a few years, but my family’s tradition has always dictated we had a dinner at the Pepper Mill and breakfast at The Bunk House.